About the Exam

 Day of Exam

 Registrants who do not provide an approved form of identification: (U.S. Driver’s License, U.S. State Issued ID Card, U.S. Passport, U.S. Military ID, U.S. Government Issued Visa, U.S. Territory ID (Puerto Rico, Guam, Etc.)) AND citizenship (U.S. Passport, Birth Certificate, Certificate of Naturalization, or Certificate of U.S. Citizenship, Official Military Service Award, or State, Federal or Local Government ID Card) will NOT be allowed to sit for the exam.
 Your name must match on both forms of identification.
-Expired IDs are not acceptable.
+All submitted documents (both identification and citizenship paperwork) must be current and unexpired.
 There will be no exceptions and no refunds will be given.

 Please note that an original marriage or divorce certificate can be provided to corroborate a name change between the two forms of ID presented.
 No photocopies, scans, or facsimiles of any documentation will be accepted.